wp-plugins/leaflet-maps-marker/tags/1.9/readme.txt

 * display a list of markers below layer maps
 * show standalone maps in fullscreen mode
 * support for microformat geo-markup to make your maps machine-readable
-* support for custom marker timestamps for more precise KML animations
+* support for custom marker timestamps for more precise KML animations - [demo video](http://www.youtube.com/watch?v=LXliLaZ4u-E)
 * create QR code images for standalone maps in fullscreen mode
 * automatically add meta-tags with location information to maps
 * automatically add microformat geo-markup to maps